gloriabenoit/DNAnexus-GWAS/docs/input.md

 This command outputs 1 file:

-* `pheno_extract.csv` contains the values for participant IDs and every single instance of all phenotypes extracted
+* `pheno_extract.csv` (10.1 Mo) contains the values for participant IDs and every single instance of all phenotypes extracted

 > Please be aware, since `extract_dataset` has no *overwrite* option by design, we implemented ourselves.
 > Running the previous code will first delete `pheno_extract.csv` if it's present, allowing for the extraction to happen.